SAP-samples/abap-platform-refscen-flight/README.md

 * You are working on Application Server ABAP 7.55 or higher.
 * You have downloaded and installed ABAP Development Tools (ADT).
 Make sure to use the most recent version as indicated on the [installation page](https://tools.hana.ondemand.com/#abap).
 * You have created an ABAP Project in ADT that allows you to access your Application Server as mentioned above.
 Your log-on language is English.
-* You have downloaded and installed the `zabapgit` report.
+* You have downloaded and installed the `zabapgit_standalone` report.
 Make sure to use the most recent version as indicated on the [installation page](https://docs.abapgit.org/).
 * You have installed the certificate files for github.com, see [abapGit Documentation](https://docs.abapgit.org/guide-ssl-setup.html).

 ## Set Up Namespace